MHKiT-Software/MHKiT/README.md

     make clean
     make html
 ```
-Using your machine's file explorer navigate to MHKiT/docs and use an Internet browser (i.e. Chrome, Safari, Edge, etc. ) to open `index.html` to modifications to the documentation source made above.
+Using your machine's file explorer navigate to MHKiT/docs and use an Internet browser (i.e. Chrome, Safari, Edge, etc. ) to open `index.html` to view modifications to the documentation source made above.

 ## Step 5.
 Update to the [MHKiT Documentation](https://MHKiT-Software.github.io/MHKiT/)